CodeAadii/Feedback-management-system/README.md

 It also has a feature of light and dark theme
-And contains admin login through which one can view and delete the feedback With proper validations
+And contains admin login through which one can view and delete the feedback With proper validations with a code to create admin
+Also contains a video of the implementation